 Taught Thursday mornings, click HERE for schedule.

-How The Online Classes Work?
-First, students read a pre-determined set of history readings from primary and secondary sources (see below).
+How The Online Classes Work First, students read a pre-determined set of history readings from primary and secondary sources (see below).
 Note: For Elementary School students, all readings will take place during class.
-Using free ZOOM technology, students log in for the 50 minute weekly class.
+Using ZOOM technology, students log in for the 50 minute weekly class.
 ZOOM allows students to participate as much as they like by "raising hands" and joining the conversation via telephone or VOIP, answering in-class surveys and using a live chat box.
-There are no mandatory after-class assignments, no tests and no papers.
+Homework is assigned at the end of each class.
 These classes are designed to encourage a love of history by providing lively discussions of open-ended history questions in a low-pressure environment.
 Written verification of attendance and participation is available for transcript purposes.
 Additionally, each student receives access to a downloadable, high quality audio recording of each class that remains available for the entire year.

 How Do I Register?
 Enroll in the online course and purchase the online materials through the appropriate links.
-Each Class costs $15 and meets 15 times per semester, 30 times per year ($420 per year).
-Enrollment also entitles the student to permanent access to high quality audio recordings and PDF discussion notes.
+Each Class costs $14 and meets 15 times per semester, 30 times per year ($425 per year).
+Enrollment also entitles the student to permanent access to high quality video recordings.
 Enrollment maximum is 18 students per class.

 How often do the classes meet?
 Each class meets once a week for 50 minutes, 30 times per year.